 Labour Market Testing (LMT) for TSS 482 visa

 Employers must advertise the role on 2 national reaching mediums before offering the position to the overseas applicant (unless an international trade obligation applies).
 This is to ensure that employers try to find a suitably qualified Australians before they can seek to employ an overseas skilled worker on a TSS 482 visa.

 Sponsors seeking to employ an overseas worker will need to demonstrate that they are going to pay the market salary rate to ensure that overseas workers are protected and the local labour market is not undercut.
 In any case it must be above the Temporary Skilled Migration Income Threshold (TSMIT).
-This threshold is set by the Department of Home Affairs each year and is currently $53,900 plus superannuation.
+This threshold is set by the Department of Home Affairs each year and is $70,000 plus superannuation (from 1 July 2023).

 Some occupations are subject to caveats that set a minimum remuneration level that is above TSMIT.
 For example the occupation of “Marketing Specialist” or “Conference and Event Managers” excludes positions which have nominated annual earnings of less than AUD65,000 or for example the occupation of “Corporate Services Manager” will require the business to have turned over at least AUD 1 Million in the 12 months prior to the nomination application.

-- Subclass 457 visa holders who wish to change occupation or need a new visa (for example: with longer validity), they will, however, need to lodge a new TSS visa application referencing a new TSS nomination application.
+- Subclass 457 visa holders who wish to change occupation or need a new visa (for example: with longer validity) will need to lodge a new 482 TSS visa application referencing a new TSS nomination application.

 - If you are granted a 457 visa after 18 April 2017 off the MLTSSL list, it can be granted for 4 years.
 You will be able to be apply for a permanent 186/187 visa after 3 years on a 457 visa if that company decides to nominate you.

 - I am over 50 years of age, can I still apply for this visa?
-Yes, there is no age limit for this visa type.
+Yes, there is no age limit for the TSS 482 visa.